perlwasm/talk-perlcic-2020/index.md

 Let me give you a sense of why by looking at this header file.

 1. Constants are often defined using the C pre-processor, which means the compiler (and libclang) dont even see them.
-That means if you want to introspect for constants you have to use another tool like the C pre-processor itself.
+That means if you want to introspect for constants you can't use libclang, and instead have to use another tool like the C pre-processor itself.
 2. For a simple function that takes basic non-pointer, non-array types you are golden, there aren't many ways this add function could be called.
-3. Likewise this print_string function is pretty obvious.  a const char star is usually a string, although technically it could be a pointer to a single eight bit byte.
+3. Likewise this print_string function is pretty clear.
+A const char star is usually a NULL terminated string, although technically it could be a pointer to a single eight bit byte.
-4. This process_list function obviously takes a list of structs from the name, but there is no way for an automated tool to know that.
+4. This process_list function obviously takes a list of structs from the name, but there is no way for an automated tool to know that it isn't a pointer to a single object.

 ---